 Children (under 11 if accompanied) FREE, Children (11 to 16) £3.

 Everyone is welcome - we are disabled friendly.
 Car parking is free.
-With refreshments and light lunches available.
+Refreshments and light lunches available.
+Large outdoor picnic area.

-The Enfield Whitewebbs Railway Modellers have been meeting regularly since the 1980's originally based at the Enfield Royal Small Arms Factory and in the early 2000's moved to its present location and its unique clubhouse a BR Mk1 Brake Carriage located in the museum grounds.
+The Enfield Whitewebbs Railway Modellers are based at the Whitewebbs Museum of Transport in Crews Hill and have been meeting regularly since the 1980's.
+The club was originally based at the Enfield Royal Small Arms Factory and in the early 2000's moved to the museum and its unique clubhouse BR Mk2 Brake Carriage No. 977767 located in the museum grounds.

-There is a large club layout - Whitewebbs Park (OO gauge) - a large city layout depicting a two track upper level suburban line and station, and a four track lower level heavy freight and express passenger lines.
+Whitewebbs Park (OO gauge), main club layout - a large city layout depicting a two track upper level suburban line and station, and a four track lower level heavy freight and express passenger lines.
 Recently enhanced with lighting, fully automatic signalling and a new warehouse goods yard.

-We have a recently refurbished layout - Ken Kenny Castle (N gauge) - originally donated to the club in 2017 and extensively refreshed and updated with a new look, scenics and a castle!
-We are working to add full automation of the trains and signals to this layout to make it into a self contained self exhibiting layout.
+Ken Kenny Castle (N gauge), recently refurbished - originally donated to the club in 2017 and extensively refreshed and updated with a new look, scenics and a castle.
+You are welcome to come and "drive" this layout.

-Finally, also in the carriage is the member owned Alsworthy (OO gauge) - an inspired branch line terminus generated from various locations in the Oxfordshire area.
-The quintessence of G.W.R. design and architecture, circa 1930’s.
+Alsworthy (OO gauge), member owned - an inspired 1930's branch line terminus generated from various locations in the Oxfordshire area showcasing GWR design and architecture.
 Local passenger and good services run from the quaint setting at Alsworthy Terminus over the rambling river Flatt, past the flight locks on the canal into Alston Station, where it disappears through the tunnel towards Oxford.

 Membership is just £20 per year and there are no weekly attendance fees.